jfromaniello/joseoncodecom/_posts/2012-02-02-capsela-the-game-that-changed-my-life.markdown

 	<iframe frameborder="0" width="560" height="315" src="//www.youtube.com/embed/jLa9wZHiqxg?list=FLiOW62diP4LzE-HdNz5TvsQ" allowfullscreen></iframe>
 </div>

-How does this toy influenced me?
+How did this toy influenced me?
 ================================

 I didn't study Mechanical Engineering.
 However this open my mind, the freedom of being able to invent things.
 I learned for instance, that with certain components I could change how I used the energy of the motor and the relation between speed and power, etc.